coderhume1/nfc-pay-vercel/README_AutoWrite.md

 ## Firmware
 See `firmware/device-writer` for a ready PlatformIO project for ESP32 + PN532 (I2C).
 Set `WIFI_SSID`, `WIFI_PASS`, `BASE_URL`, and `DEVICE_KEY` in `config.h`.

+## Device Writer SoftAP + Factory Reset
+The firmware now includes a config portal (SoftAP) and two factory reset paths (button-hold at boot or HTTP `/reset`).
+See `firmware/device-writer/README.md` for details.